pfraze/fs-sandbox/README.md

     vm.runInNewContext(stringOfCode, ctx);

 The `stringOfCode` will be evaluated as a normal Node.js script, but will only have the globals available that you specify in `ctx`.
 Here we define our own `require`, where `fs` will return our own `fss` module, or otherwise piggyback to the normal require.

+## Disabled methods

+All `fs` methods are included except the sync and async variants of:

+ * access
+ * createReadStream
+ * createWriteStream
+ * fdatasync
+ * ftruncate
+ * ftruncateSync
+ * lchmod
+ * lchown
+ * mkdtemp
+ * watch
+ * watchFile
+ * unwatchFile

+This may change in the future.